BuroHappold Engineering | BIM 360 collaboration: Brown University | Autodesk

 Being able to share data seamlessly was a game changer for BuroHappold’s project team.
 Using the BIM 360 cloud platform made a huge difference in the work-life balance of the engineers, yielding a 20% time savings.

-See how BuroHappold adopted BIM collaboration technology on Brown University's Engineering Research Centre. (video: 1.57 min)
+See how BuroHappold adopted BIM collaboration technology on Brown University’s Engineering Research Center. (video: 1:57 min)

 “BIM 360 Design was a fraction of the cost of using Panzura, for example . . . probably 10% of the cost.”